 The first step in recruiting participants for research study is to have a clear definition of what you are looking for.
 Whether you are conducting a study as part of University research, or helping a company understand what products people want, you must first define what it is that you want to find out.
 From here you can begin to understand which people can give you the information you are looking for.
 Think about geographical location, demographics or behaviors such as “does this person work full time?”
 You can also think about wider characteristics such as social media usage or television habits.
 It is also important to think about the types of people you don’t want when recruiting participants for research study.
 For example, if you are conducting a study on products people can use whilst working from a home office, then you do not want to include people who cannot work from home.
 This entire process is known as targeting and is very important to create a solid foundation for your study.

-Easy recruitment of participants for a research study via clickworker. – Target group-specific survey participants on demand!
+Easy recruitment of online survey participants for a research study via clickworker. – Target group-specific survey participants on demand!

 The creation of a screening process when recruiting participants for research study is vital to recruiting the right people.
 Creating a survey to screen out participants is a very logical and methodical approach.
 Best practice is to keep things brief and ask the right questions.
 To filter out time wasters you should not include leading questions.
 This way participants cannot simply guess what you want to hear and play the system just for a reward.

 Keeping Your Survey Participants Motivated